Home « Program « Seeking Safety For Adults «

 • Status — Participants were women in a residential substance abuse treatment program in a minimum security prison.

-The study evaluated the effectiveness of Seeking Safety (SS) in a sample of incarcerated women with substance use disorder (SUD).
-Participants were randomly assigned to a treatment group or to a treatment as usual (TAU) comparison group.
-Women were assessed at intake, 12 weeks, and at 3- and 6-month follow-up using the Clinician-Administered Posttraumatic Stress Disorder Scale-I (CAPS-I), Structured Clinical Interview for DSM-IV Patient Version (SCID), Addiction Severity Index (ASI), Time Line Follow Back (TLFB), Brief Symptom Inventory (BSI), Treatment Services Review (TSR), Client Satisfaction Questionnaire (CSQ), End-of-Treatment Questionnaire, Evaluation of Treatment Interview, and the Seeking Safety Adherence Scale.
-Results indicated that there were no significant differences between conditions on all key domains (PTSD, SUD, psychopathology, and legal problems); but both conditions showed significant improvements from intake to later time points on all of these outcomes across time.
-Secondary analyses at follow-up found trends for SS participants improving on clinician-rated PTSD symptoms and TAU participants worsening on self-reported PTSD symptoms.
-SS demonstrated continued improvement on psychopathology at 3 and 6 months, whereas TAU did not.
-However, alcohol use improved more for TAU during follow-up.
-Satisfaction with SS was high, and a greater number of SS sessions was associated with greater improvement on PTSD and drug use.
-Six months after release from prison, 53% of the women in both conditions reported a remission in PTSD.
-Study limitations include lack of assessment of SS outcomes at end of group treatment; lack of blind assessment; omission of the SS case management component; and possible contamination between the two conditions.
+The purpose of the study was to evaluate the effectiveness of Seeking Safety in a sample of incarcerated women with substance use disorder (SUD).
+Participants were randomly assigned to a Seeking Safety (treatment group) or to a treatment as usual (TAU) comparison group.
+Measures utilized include the Clinician-Administered Posttraumatic Stress Disorder Scale-I (CAPS-I), Structured Clinical Interview for DSM-IV Patient Version (SCID), Addiction Severity Index (ASI), Time Line Follow Back (TLFB), Brief Symptom Inventory (BSI), Treatment Services Review (TSR), Client Satisfaction Questionnaire (CSQ), End-of-Treatment Questionnaire, Evaluation of Treatment Interview, and the Seeking Safety Adherence Scale.
+Results indicate that there were no significant differences between conditions on all key domains (PTSD, SUD, psychopathology, and legal problems); but both conditions showed significant improvements from intake to later time points on all of these outcomes across time.
+Limitations include lack of assessment of Seeking Safety outcomes at end of group treatment; lack of blind assessment; omission of the Seeking Safety case management component; and possible contamination between the two conditions.

 Number of Participants: 98